barbaradecares/node-repl-houston-web-100818/README.md

 # Node REPL

 ## Overview
 Node REPL is the easiest way to get started with Node.
-You'll see that executing Node is straightforward and not intimidating at all. ;)
+You'll soon see that executing Node is straightforward and not intimidating at all. ;)

 ## Objectives

-1. Define REPL
+1. Define the REPL
-2. Show how to launch REPL
+2. Launch the REPL
-3. Demo how to run Node in REPL
+3. Run Node in the REPL
-4. Show how to exit REPL
+4. Exit the REPL

 ## REPL